DhanushSelvam3/Load-transient-automation-for-PDN/README.md

-This Python-based automation script tests the stability of a Power Distribution Network (PDN) in Dynamic transient test in each rails
+This Python-based automation script tests the stability of a Power Distribution Network (PDN) in Dynamic transient test in the rails (here i have taken 3.6V ,1.8, 3.3V & 2.5V rails)

 Overview
 1) The script configures your Electronic Load to pulse current and your Oscilloscope to capture the peak overshoot &b undershoot